zulfikharali650/mlproject/README.md

 ## Overview

-This project's goal is to understand how a student performance (test scores) is affected by variables such as gender, ethnicity, parental level of education, lunch and test preparation course.
-My goal, with this project, is to implement and test production level methods/technique to help me understand, develop and advance my DevOps/MLOps skills.
+This project aims to understand how a student's performance (test scores) is affected by gender, ethnicity, parental level of education, and lunch and test preparation course.
+With this project, I aim to implement and test production-level methods/techniques to help me understand, develop and advance my DevOps/MLOps skills.

 ## Software & Tools Requirements